On This Page

 Vaseux Lake Provincial Park

-- The South Okanagan/Penticton Region Health Department has issued a year-round “boil water” advisory.
+The South Okanagan/Penticton Region Health Department has issued a year-round “boil water” advisory.
+Water must be boiled for a minimum of 5 minutes, filtered, or treated, prior to consumption.

 Excellent wildlife viewing area by Highway 97 between Oliver and Okanagan Falls.
 Best viewing in spring and fall.
 Look for mountain goats, California big horn sheep and a wide variety of bird species.
 Trails provide access to the nearby Vaseux Lake Migratory Bird Sanctuary which is managed by the Canadian Wildlife Service.